Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Skunks prefer eating animals over plants.
 However, depending on the time of the year, plant material may be the most available food.

 During the colder months, especially winter and fall, there are fewer food sources for the skunks.
-Because of this, they have no option but to eat fruits and crops that are rotting on the ground.
+Therefore, they have no option but to eat fruits and crops that are rotting on the ground.
 They forage for food at night and are notorious for their digging habits.

-Some of the plant materials that skunks feed on include edible leaves, nutritious grasses, berries, mushrooms, corn, grapes, chilies.
-In addition, skunks can also eat nuts, seeds, plant roots, and dead plant matter.
+The plant materials that skunks feed on include edible leaves, nutritious grasses, berries, mushrooms, corn, grapes, and chilies.
+In addition, skunks can eat nuts, seeds, plant roots, and dead plant matter.

 grapes